-With GoDaddy, it’s different.
+With the GoDaddy website builder, it’s way different.

 If you have a domain with them and you forgot to pay or let it expire, it’s now their property.
 Unless you’re willing to pay an excessive amount to get it back, then you can say goodbye to your domain forever.

 GoDaddy claims that its website security program checks and protects your website from malware and other potential security violation.